rascasoft/openstack/backporting-changes-from-master-to-stable.md

     References: https://bugs.launchpad.net/tripleo/+bug/1642944
     (cherry picked from commit 34f9a3ac7a56883f8a2cd2a9a93bc42e5194bc1e)

-So it will be almost the same as before, except for the **cherry-picked** part.
+So it will be almost the same as before, except for the **cherry-picked** part, but the Change-id will maintain the same id.

 At this point we can submit a review to make this patch merged ALSO in newton/stable: